kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 1. **all** parameter keys and values are specific to a provisioner, are optional, and are not validated by the StorageClass API.
 Fields to consider are object-store endpoint, version, possibly a secretRef containing info about credential for new bucket owners, etc.
 1. bucketName is required for access to existing buckets.
-Unlike greenfield provisioning, the brownfield bucket name appears in the storge class, not the OBC.
+Unlike greenfield provisioning, the brownfield bucket name appears in the storage class, not the OBC.
 1. each provisioner decides how to treat the _reclaimPolicy_ when an OBC is deleted.
 Supported values are:
 + _Delete_ = (typically) physically delete the bucket.
 Depending on new vs. existing bucket, the provisioner's `Delete` or `Revoke` methods are called.